Vaginal & vulvar cancer symptoms & treatment

 Find a cancer specialistVaginal and vulvar cancers occur when cells in the vagina or external genitals (vulva) begin to grow out of control.
 While these cancers are not common, the human papillomavirus (HPV) is the known cause for at least half of the cases each year.
 HPV is also linked to cervical cancer.

-Vaginal & vulvar cancer symptoms
+Vaginal cancer symptoms

-Vulvar cancer and vaginal cancer symptoms may include:
+Very early vaginal cancer symptoms may include:

-- Unusual vaginal bleeding or discharge
+- Unusual or bad-smelling vaginal discharge

 Risk factors for vulvar & vaginal cancer